NICO Using Clinical Trial to Reach Neurosurgeons

 For Indianapolis-based Neorosurgical Intervention Company (NICO), revolutionizing brain surgery was only the first step.
-The next—and equally challenging—step is to get more doctors to adopt their path-breaking surgical methods, as noted this month by the Indianapolis Business Journal.
+The next—and equally challenging—step is to get more doctors to adopt their path-breaking surgical methods, as noted by the Indianapolis Business Journal.

 To do that, NICO is launching a large-scale clinical trial through a randomized study of roughly 300 patients suffering from hemorrhagic stroke.
 The trial, headed by Emory University School of Medicine, will compare NICO’s method of evacuating blood from the brain with traditional approaches.
 The company hopes that the study will convince more physicians to take a closer look at what it has to offer.